 It is shameful, however, that we live in a society where a prepubescent girl had to worry that her friends wouldn’t like her and her peers would bully her if they thought she was a Muslim.

-My mom immigrated to the United States in June of 2001.
-Three months later, 9/11 occurred.
+Despite not being from a Muslim background like Faituori, my mom experienced something very similar.
+She immigrated to the United States in June 2001 and three months later, 9/11 occurred.
 In a wave of anger, many Americans acted solely on emotions and not logic.

 Within the first few months of my mom being here, one of her close friends was harassed.
 His tires were slashed by a group of people who had mistaken him for being a Muslim.